 Has the weight dot on your child’s growth chart been trending up, outside the curve and out of proportion to the height dot?
 Your child isn’t the only one.

 Childhood obesity affects one in five children in this country.
-As the problem grows, so does the demand for effective ways to help overweight children shed the extra pounds to avoid health issues now and late
+As the problem grows, so does the demand for effective ways to help overweight children shed the extra pounds to avoid health issues now and later.

 But what is the right approach to the childhood obesity issue?
 How do you talk to a child who needs to lose weight?